Only show these results:

 Standard error objects

-Like the response objects, the Nylas API v3 includes standard error objects for all requests.
-The Nylas Node.js SDK includes two superclass error classes in v7:
+The v3 Nylas APIs include standard error objects for all requests.
+The v7 Node.js SDK includes two superclass error classes:

 • AbstractNylasApiError: Used for errors returned by the API.